Towards Practical Multi-label Causal Discovery in High-Dimensional Event Sequences via One-Shot Graph Aggregation: One-Shot Causal Discovery

 Let \(S^k_l\) be a multi-labeled sequence drawn from a dataset \(D = \{S^1_l, \cdots, S^m_l\} \subset \mathbb{S}\) and \(\mathbb{G}_k\) the sequential BN (Fig. \ref{fig:markov_boundary_identification}) with attached labels.
 The goal of multi-label causal discovery is to identify the Markov Boundary of each label \(Y_j \in \boldsymbol{Y}\) present in \(S^k_l\).
 To be able to access conditional independence (Def. \ref{def:conditional_independence}) between \(X_i\) and \(Y_j\) conditioned on the past events \(\boldsymbol{Z} = (x_1, \cdots, x_{i-1}) = S_{< i}\), we model the event apparitions using a sequential BN (Fig. \ref{fig:markov_boundary_identification}).

-We would like to assess how much additional information event \(X_i\) occurring at step \(i\) provides about label \(Y_j\) when we already know the past sequence of events \(\boldsymbol{Z} = S_{<i}\).
+We want to assess how much additional information event \(X_i\) occurring at step \(i\) provides about label \(Y_j\) when we already know the past sequence of events \(\boldsymbol{Z} = S_{<i}\).
 We essentially try to answer if:

 where \(D_{KL}\) denotes the \textit{Kullback-Leibler divergence} \cite{cover1999elements}.
 The distributional difference between the conditionals \(P(Y_j|X_i, \boldsymbol{Z}), P(Y_j| \boldsymbol{Z})\) is akin to Information Gain \(I_G\) \cite{quinlan:induction} conditioned on past events: